 For more information, check out the American Bar Association's website on Loan Repayment Assistance Programs.
 You can also learn more about this on our Student Loan Forgiveness by State.

 If you are a medical student, there are several options available for student loan forgiveness.
 While a career in health care and other medical services is always in demand, everyone knows that tuition for school can get very expensive, even if you are taking online courses.
 The thought of the burden caused from student loans can be daunting when considering pursuing a career in nursing.
 But forgiveness programs like the ones below offer some peace of mind knowing that you can go after that Master’s degree in nursing and help those in need of medical care without the fear of what is to come after graduation.

 The U.S. Department of Health and Human Services offers loan forgiveness programs through two programs:

-National Health Service Corps: Complete a five-year commitment to providing medical care in “needed” areas, and you can receive up to $170,000 in loan forgiveness.
+National Health Service Corps: Complete a five-year commitment to providing medical care in "needed" areas, and you can receive up to $170,000 in student loan repayment.